vibspatial/bigwarp/README.md

   2. In Fiji, go to `Help > Update...`
   3. Click on `Manage Update Sites`
       * Enable `PTBIOP`
-  4. Click on `Apply and Close` and then on `Apply Changes` to install the Bigdataviewer and Bigwarp plugins.
+  4. Click on `Apply and Close` and then on `Apply Changes` to install the BigDataViewer and BigWarp plugins.

 </details>